famousuni/mystore/README.md

 This project is a frontend Angular application for a storefront.

 ## Description
-It populates the store items from data.json and allows users to add items to their cart by quantity.
+The app populates the store items from data.json and allows users to add items to their cart by quantity.
-Clicking on each items picture will take you to a detail page for each product with also allows the user to add the item to their cart.
+Clicking on each items' picture will take you to a detail page for each product with also allows the user to add the item to their cart.
 The cart section of the app will dynamically generate a total price based on items in the cart and allows users to increase/decrease the qty as well as a remove an item completly.
 The user can provide their full name, address and credit card number in the cart page in order to checkout.